Huntwr/Huntwr_site/README.md

 This is the source code for my personal website, built to showcase content from my YouTube channel.
 It includes my **pictures, videos**, and other creative projects (more sections may be added in the future).

-The site uses a **retro terminal-style interface** where visitors can type commands to explore different sections.
+The Style is inspired from a terminal engine

 ---